Cinco de Mayo: History and facts about the celebration of Latin culture

-Below are five facts about this holiday and how it is celebrated.
+Here are five facts about this holiday and how it is celebrated.

-1. It began because of a famous battle
+It began because of a famous battle

-2. It's a bigger party in the U.S. than in Mexico
+It's a bigger party in the U.S. than in Mexico

 In Mexico, Cinco de Mayo is a regional holiday in the state and city of Puebla, and is mainly celebrated with large parades.
 Neighboring areas, including Veracruz and Mexico City, also observe the holiday with festivities, however unlike Grito de Dolores the holiday is not commemorated throughout all of Mexico.

 In the U.S., Cinco de Mayo began to become more popular in the 1940s, during the rise of the Chicano (or Mexican American) movement, according to TIME magazine.
-Today, Cinco de Mayo is actually more widely celebrated north of the border than it is in the south, with parades, festivals and Cinco de Mayo-themed parties held throughout the U.S. .
+Today, Cinco de Mayo is actually more widely celebrated north of the border than it is in the south, with parades, festivals and Cinco de Mayo-themed parties held throughout the U.S.

-The world's largest Cinco de Mayo events were in California
+The world's largest events were in California

 Prior to the COVID-19 Pandemic, the Festival de Fiesta Broadway was one of the largest Cinco de Mayo events in the world, attracting as many as 600,000 people with its colorful array of Mexican food, music and dancing.

-4. Cinco de Mayo is honored with Chihuahua beauty pageants
+It's honored with Chihuahua races and beauty pageants

-Prior to the pandemic, an average of 7,000 people attended the Cinco de Mayo festival in Chandler, Ariz., and although it's not as big as the Festival de Fiesta Broadway, this fiesta has its own unique flair: what it lacks in size, it makes up for in … Chihuahuas.
+Prior to the pandemic, an average of 7,000 people attended the Cinco de Mayo festival in Chandler, Ariz., and although it's not as big as the Festival de Fiesta Broadway, this fiesta has its own unique flair: what it lacks in size, it makes up for in Chihuahuas.
 Lots and lots of Chihuahuas.

 "This festival is known for its Chihuahuas," Alberto Esparza, an official representative for the city government-sponsored event, told Life's Little Mysteries.
 "We have a Chihuahua parade, as well as Chihuahua races and pageants."

-The race consists of 150 purebred Chihuahuas and takes place on a tiny track set up especially to accommodate the small breed.
+The race has consisted of 150 purebred Chihuahuas and takes place on a tiny track set up especially to accommodate the small breed.
 After the race winners are announced, the "king and queen coronation" takes center stage.
 The king and queen Chihuahuas are judged based on who is the best dressed, has the best temperament and is the most fashionable.
 The winners receive a medal and royal cape.

-5. The Battle of Puebla is reenacted
+The Battle of Puebla is re-enacted annually

-Those representing the French soldiers wear knapsacks with wine bottles sticking out of them, and women dressed in long skirts and flowery hats represent the soldaderas, or "female fighters" that cooked and cared for the Mexican army.
+Those representing the French soldiers wear knapsacks with wine bottles sticking out of them, and some dress in the elaborate blue-and-red zouave uniform associated French infantry in this period.
+In addition, women dress in long skirts and flowery hats represent the soldaderas, or "female fighters" that cooked and cared for the Mexican army.

 Rifle shots ring out and cannon blasts roar during the mock battle, until the Mexican and French generals meet face-to-face for a dramatic sword fight finale — the Mexican general of course emerges victorious.
-Ordinarily the Battle of Puebla is also reenacted in several parts of the U.S., including San Diego's Old Town and Heritage Park in San Diego, Calif.
+Ordinarily the Battle of Puebla is also re-enacted in several parts of the U.S., including San Diego's Old Town and Heritage Park in San Diego, Calif.